TR-Systems/modernist/index.md

 **Google Analytics is configured on this site for the GA stream "tr-systems.github.io/modernist/"** by using an **if** statement in **_layouts/default.html** that you will need to update or remove, along with the **include** statement and the GA snippet file for tr-systems in the **_includes** folder.

 ### Getting Started
 [GitHub Pages Help](https://docs.github.com/en/pages){:target="_blank"}.
 I spent hours studying this material.
-I'm trying to make this so you don't really have to, once you understand what a pull request is all about, that is.
+I'm trying to make this so you don't really have to, *once you understand what a pull request is all about, that is. :)*

 ---